mrncstt/Statistical_Learning/Chpt 5 - Resampling Methods/readme.md

 ![](https://i.imgur.com/gAVZa4I.png)

 ### In each stage, one part gets to play the role validation set.
 The other four parts are the training set.

+Q1 Suppose we want to use cross-validation to estimate the error of the following procedure:

+Step 1: Find the k variables most correlated with y

+Step 2: Fit a linear regression using those variables as predictors

+We will estimate the error for each k from 1 to p, and then choose the best k.

+True or false: a correct cross-validation procedure will possibly choose a different set of k variables for every fold.

+- **TRUE**
+- FALSE

+## 5.3 Cross-Validation: the wrong and right way